dreamcodestudio/BackupProject/Assets/BackupProject/ReadMe.txt

 2. Add destination folder by click on “Edit” button
 3. Choose assets to backup (shaders, compute shaders, fxb or all project files) using “Save” popup items
 4. Select backup mode (click on “backup” button, if you use manual mode or use toggle for autobackup mode)
+5. For customizing color of plugin, open Window → Backup Project.
+After editing setting, click on “Apply” button to save preferences.

 Features:
 -Open source